India farmer protests face a tough road to success | DW | 06.02.2021

 Similar scenes played out in Ludhiana, a city in the northern state of Punjab, and the city of Nashik in the western state of Maharashtra.

 The protests, which began in northern India's farm belt in autumn 2020, are centered on three agricultural reform laws pushed through by Prime Minister Narendra Modi's government.
-Proponents say the laws will reform and modernize outdated rules on sale, storage and marketing of produce.
+Proponents have said the laws will reform and modernize outdated rules on the sale, storage and marketing of produce.

-However, small-scale farmers say the laws will allow big agricultural corporations to squeeze them from the market.
+However, small-scale farmers have said the laws will allow big agricultural corporations to squeeze them from the market.

-For over two months, thousands of farmers, mostly from Punjab, Haryana and western Uttar Pradesh have been living in sprawling protest camps at three border points leading into Delhi — Singhu, Tikri and Ghazipur.
+For over two months, thousands of farmers, mostly from Punjab, Haryana and western Uttar Pradesh, have been living in sprawling protest camps at three border points leading into New Delhi — Singhu, Tikri and Ghazipur.

-The farmers' protest movement, comprising men and women, young and elderly, regularly sit on highways braving the elements and blocking roads leading into the national capital.
+The protest movement, comprising men and women, young and old, regularly sit on highways braving the elements and blocking roads leading into the national capital.

-Farmers say that over 140 of their ranks have died during the course of the protests from a range of causes, including suicide, road accidents and exposure to cold weather.
+Farmers have said that over 140 of their ranks have died during the course of the protests from a range of causes, including suicide, road accidents and exposure to cold weather.

 Despite the months of road blockades and demonstrations, Modi's government has not met the farmers' demands and repealed the laws.
 A decision by India's Supreme Court to delay their implementation to allow more time for the opposing sides to work on a solution was not enough to appease the farmers.

-The stalemate between the farmers and the government has been one of the most significant policy challenges faced by Prime Minister Modi.
+The stalemate between the farmers and the government has been one of the most significant policy challenges faced by Modi.

 Agriculture is the primary source of livelihood for about 58% of India's workforce, and farmers have been arguing for years to get the minimum guaranteed prices increased.

-Last week, the protest movement reached a fever pitch during Republic Day celebrations in Delhi.
+Last week, the protest movement reached a fever pitch during Republic Day celebrations in New Delhi.

-Delhi police cracked down after last weekend's unrest by suspending internet services in the areas where demonstrations were taking place, and fortifying main roads leading into Delhi with nails and barbed wire.
+Police cracked down after last weekend's unrest by suspending internet services in the areas where demonstrations were taking place, and fortifying main roads leading into the capital with nails and barbed wire.

-The international attention the protests gained following last week's upheaval in Delhi has put added pressure on Modi's government.
+International attention following last week's upheaval in New Delhi has put added pressure on Modi's government.

-"Why aren't we talking about this?!" popstar Rihanna tweeted, along with the hashtag #FarmersProtest, eliciting a flood of response from her fan base of over 100 million followers
+"Why aren't we talking about this?!" pop star Rihanna tweeted on Tuesday along with the hashtag #FarmersProtest, eliciting a flood of response from her fan base of over 100 million followers.

 "Before rushing to comment on such matters, we would urge that the facts be ascertained, and a proper understanding of the issues at hand is undertaken," the statement said.

-The farmers' unions say the protests will continue until the laws are completely repealed — a demand firmly rejected by the government which has instead offered to amend the laws.
+The farmers' unions have vowed to continue the protests until the laws are completely repealed — a demand firmly rejected by the government which has instead offered to amend the laws.

-At the end of Saturday's three hour blockade, angry yet determined farmers said they were prepared for the long haul promising to carry on with their protests.
+At the end of Saturday's three-hour blockade, angry yet determined farmers said they were prepared for the long haul.

-"Let is see who will blink.
-We will dig in our heels and fight until these discriminatory laws are scrapped," Banwari Lal, a farmer from Jind in Haryana told DW.
+"Let us see who will blink.
+We will dig in our heels and fight until these discriminatory laws are scrapped," Banwari Lal, a farmer from Jind in Haryana, told DW.

-This was amplified by union leader Tikait, who said farmers would give the government until October 2, Mahatma Gandhi's birthday, to fulfil their demands.
+This message was amplified by union leader Tikait, who said farmers would give the government until October 2, Mahatma Gandhi's birthday, to fulfill their demands.

 "After that we will do further planning.
 We will not bow under pressure.
 What we have shown today should be an indication that nobody can beat us down," said Tikait.